ecoseller/ecoseller/docs/_docs/administration/administration.md

 ```

 # Managing database
-Ecoseller utilizes a PostgreSQL database to store and manage data.
+**ecoseller**utilizes a PostgreSQL database to store and manage data.
 This section of the documentation focuses on managing a PostgreSQL database within a Docker container and connecting it to a Django application.

 ## Django <-> PostgreSQL connection
 The Django application is configured to connect to a PostgreSQL database using the following environment variables: